UQ&A Booklet: More Short Answers to Real Questions about Hinduism

 View the online version below, or download the PDF.

-Most Hindus believe in one, all-pervasive Divine Reality, that is formless (Brahman) or manifests and is worshiped in different forms (Ishvara or God/Goddess).
+Most Hindus believe in one, all-pervasive Divine Reality, that is formless (Brahman) or manifests and is worshiped in different forms (Ishvara or God/Goddess or Deities).
 This belief in the existence of one Divine Reality with diverse manifestations can best be described as monism.
-Hindu monism is the foundation for understandings of God that range from non-dualistic - that existence and the Divine are not separate, but one and the same, to dualistic - that existence and the Divine, while sharing divine qualities, are separate.
+Hindu monism is the foundation for understandings of the Ultimate Reality or Divine that range from non-dualistic - that existence and the Divine are not separate, but one and the same, to dualistic - that existence and the Divine, while sharing divine qualities, are separate.
 Hinduism also encompasses theologies of pantheism, that all of existence is Divine, to panentheism, that all of existence is within the Divine, to a theology of the Divine being external to all of existence.
 The Sanskrit hymn, Rig Veda I.164.46:

 Ekam sat vipraha bahudha vadanti